EvertonSA/gke-bootstrapper/README.md

   2.2.
 Delete *library* project.
 This is a default and public.
 We do not need this.
   2.3.
 Let us also disable self registration.
 Under `Administration > Configuration > Authentication`, untick `Allow Self-Registration`.
 3. Now its time to create a new user for the registry, under `Administration >  Users > New Users`.
 Create an apiuser user.
 Note down the password for next steps.

-posNote: for Kubernetes to be able to pull from this, use (change domain and password):
+4. for Kubernetes namespaces to be able to pull from harbor you will need to distribute this secret to other namespaces.
+The bellow code uses kubed to perform such task.

+Use (change domain and password):

 ```
 DOMAIN="arakaki.in"
+USER="apiuser"
+PASSWORD="FROMPREVIUSSTEP"
-kubectl create secret docker-registry regcred --docker-server=https://harbor.${DOMAIN} --docker-username=apiuser --docker-password=YOURSECRETPASSWORD123 --docker-email=whatever@we.com
+kubectl create secret docker-registry regcred --docker-server=https://harbor.${DOMAIN} --docker-username=${USER} --docker-password=${PASSWORD} --docker-email=whatever@we.com
+kubectl label namespace dev app=kubed
+kubectl label namespace ite app=kubed
+kubectl label namespace prd app=kubed
+kubectl annotate secret regcred kubed.appscode.com/sync="app=kubed"
 ```

-now you can use `regcred` as your
+Now you can use `regcred` as your imagePullSecrets.

 #### Setup apiuser on Jenkins